Vanguard94-RR/Ansible/Stand_Alone_Ansible_Controller/README.md

-# ANSIBLE CONTROLLER IN ALPINE CONTAINER
+# ANSIBLE CONTROLLER IN ALPINE LINUX CONTAINER

 If you are looking for a quick Ansible controller in a lightweight container image, this repository contains an Ansible controller on an Alpine Linux Image.

+Final Image Size : 520MB

 ## ""